Authored by the expert who managed and guided the team behind the Costa Rica Property Pack

 How much are property prices expected to increase in Tamarindo in 2026?

-As of early 2026, property prices in Tamarindo are expected to increase by approximately 5% over the course of the year, which represents moderate growth that reflects a stable but not overheated market.
+As of 2026, residential property prices in Tamarindo are expected to increase by about 4% for the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Tamarindo.